 Tonya Lewis Lee’s mission with this wellness brand is to better support women's health through a line of organic certified multivitamin essentials that are both accessible and affordable.
 Your body is in good hands with this longtime health advocate.

 For millennials, matcha and masks are the ultimate duo.
 Golde just happens to offer both with an assortment of superfood powered products to choose from.
 This ethos is a reflection of co-founders Trinity Mouzon Wofford and Issey Kobori who are partners in business and life.
-This past week, the health and beauty brand pledged to donate 100 percent of their proceeds to the NAACP Legal Defense Fund and raised over $10,000.
+For a week in the summer of 2020, shortly after George Floyd's death, the health and beauty brand pledged to donate 100 percent of their proceeds to the NAACP Legal Defense Fund and raised over $10,000.

 Have you been itching to switch to more sustainable toilet paper?
 Look no further than Reel.
 This Washington, DC-based company offers tea-free and biodegradable bamboo toilet paper made out of 300 sheets of 3-ply for guaranteed strength and softness.
 Each roll is also wrapped with recycled paper.